Yashvishe-1327/mlc-sp25-aquafina/README.md

 ### Submission

-Complete the following and commit it to a submission.py or submission.ipynb file:
+Complete the following in either a submission.py or submission.ipynb.
+Commit this file and push it to your github fork.
+It is what will be used for grading.

 ```python
 from mlc.[your competition] import ScorableModelTemplate